Yaon-C2H8N2/Snoopy/README.md

 ### Credits

 - [Gotenberg](https://github.com/gotenberg/gotenberg) used to convert excel generated invoices to pdf.
+- [NextUI](https://github.com/nextui-org/nextui) used as a component library for the frontend.
 - [Nginx](https://github.com/nginx/nginx) used to host the frontend and as a reverse proxy for the backend.